 Whether by choice or circumstances, not all families can have an equal 50-50 division of time for parents and children.
 That means that there is a custodial parent with whom the children spend the majority of their time; the other parent has visitations as agreed upon.
 Such visitations usually include the weekend or every other weekend.
 It can also include a mid-week stay-over with the non-custodial parent.

 Co-parenting schedules will vary according to the age of the children and the parents’ non-adjustable circumstances, such as jobs.

-Both parents should have access to the co-parenting calendar to provide a regular routine and to ensure that all parties are kept apprised of important events.
+Both parents need access to the co-parenting calendar.
+This ensures a regular routine and keeps everyone informed about important events.
 If one parent is unaware of a school function or sporting event, he or she and the children will miss out on being together for an important occasion.

 As stated, a co-parenting routine can change with the age of the child.
 A toddler is easier to schedule than a teenager who may have a schedule and activities of his or her own that parents need to keep in mind.
 A schedule can also consider a parent’s circumstances.
 If one parent needs to travel frequently for business, a 50-50 scheduling plan may be more difficult to achieve.
 The more the parents can cooperate, the healthier the children’s lives will be in a post-divorce situation.

 Shared Parental Responsibility

 In Florida, we no longer use terms like “custody.”
 Such terms could emphasize one parent’s importance over the other.
 The fact is most parents going through a divorce want equal parent/children time.
 This is certainly in the best interest of the children, who now have equal access to both parents.
 Though the parents live separately now, the children easily switch between two homes.
 They’re always welcome in both homes.

 This responsibility demands that both parents work together and respect each other’s rights.
 Their differences should not interfere with the interests of the children.